akhatarmourad/Graphic-Design/README.md

 ## Usage

-Use the [PSD](https://www.microsoft.com/fr-fr/microsoft-365/excel) files to get the source then you can edit them !
+Use the PSD files to get the source then you can edit them using Adobe Photoshop !

 ## Contact